How The Happiness Hormones Work With The Body

 If you’ve ever had a rush of endorphins, you may have felt like all your pains went away.
 Endorphins, shortened from the full name "endogenous morphine,” is released when the body feels stress or pain.
 These feel-good chemicals are naturally obtained through exercise, sex, eating, and more.
 This explains why when you engage in one of these activities, you may start to feel happier, healthier, and more positive.
 Boosting your endorphins can be an effective and natural way to combat mental health disorders like anxiety and depression.

-Serotonin is another hormone that can make you feel better and can improve social interaction.
-Those who have depression and are irritable tend to have low serotonin levels.
+Serotonin is another hormone that can make you feel happier and improve social interaction.
+Those who have depression and other mood disorders may have low serotonin levels.
 Ways you can improve your serotonin levels include:

 Endorphins may be linked to a few mental disorders, including:

 Obsessive-compulsive disorder (OCD): Research has shown that a lack of endorphins may be the reason why OCD develops.
 How?
 Endorphins can tell your brain when a task is complete.
 For example, if you clean your room, you’ll likely reach a point where your mind tells you there’s nothing left to do.
 A lack of endorphins might cause you to organize your room obsessively until you feel satisfied, which can take a while.